 If you really love BBQ pork ribs but you just want to try something different for a change, then this new rib recipe is perfect.

-It's really very easy recipe to prepare, but the secret behind the full flavor when cooking these ribs is the overnight marinating time.
+It's a really easy recipe to prepare, but the secret behind the full flavor when cooking these ribs is the overnight marinating time.

 You really need to let these ribs soak overnight to fully absorb the honey garlic and ginger flavors for maximum flavor.

 Believe it or not these BBQ ribs can usually be cooked in about an hour but that really depends on how big the ribs are and how hot you decide to run your grill.

 If you prefer "low and slow" then just add a bit more to your cooking time and lower the temperature.

 These make a great main dish but they can also be used as an appetizer.

 Just cut each rib into individual pieces after they're grilled and watch them disappear.Read Reviews/Leave Comments

 Serves: 4 - 6